-Director Compensation Program for Fiscal 2014
+Director Compensation Program for Fiscal 2015

-The non-employee director compensation program for fiscal year 2014 provides for an annual director fee in the amount of \$180,000, which includes meeting fees for the first six Board meetings and the first six meetings attended for each committee, and an additional fee of \$10,000 for serving as chairman of a committee.
+The non-employee director compensation program for fiscal year 2015 provides for an annual director fee in the amount of \$180,000, which includes meeting fees for the first six Board meetings and the first six meetings attended for each committee, and an additional fee of \$10,000 for serving as chairman of a committee.
 Non-employee directors receive \$2,000 for each Board meeting attended in excess of six Board meetings per year and \$1,500 for each committee meeting attended in excess of six committee meetings of each committee per year.

 Approximately 45% of the annual director fee, or \$80,000, is payable in cash.
 The cash portion of the annual director fee and any chairman or meeting fees may be deferred into the Deferred Compensation Plan described below.
-Approximately 55% of the annual director fee, or \$100,000, is required to be deferred into deferred stock units in the Deferred Compensation Plan until the director exceeds the stock ownership requirement of five times the annual cash retainer fee (5 x \$80,000, or \$400,000).
+Approximately 55% of the annual director fee, or \$100,000, is required to be deferred into deferred stock units in the Deferred Compensation Plan until the director exceeds the stock ownership requirement of five times the annual cash retainer fee (5 \times \$80,000, or \$400,000).
 Once the stock ownership guideline has been met, non-employee directors may annually elect to receive this portion of the annual director fee in vested stock grants.
 Stock grants are issued pursuant to the Deferred Compensation Plan.

-When Mr. Hance joined the board on August 20, 2014, he received a stock grant with a value of \$20,000 that vests pro rata over three years from the date of grant.
 When Mr. Battle joined the board on September 26, 2014, he received a stock grant with a value of \$20,000 that vests pro rata over three years from the date of grant.
-Because Mr. Battle joined the Board subsequent to fiscal 2014, he is not included in the Director Compensation Table for Fiscal 2014 below.